 Research shows that expressing gratitude has a number of positive effects on your physical and mental health.
 For instance, it can lower blood pressure, improve immune function, and increase levels of happiness and satisfaction.

 So next time someone goes out of their way for you, be sure to say “thank you” – it’s good for both of you!
+You could even consider an inexpensive thank you gift!

 5. Write a letter of appreciation to a mentor, family member, or friend